jb55/cmdtree/README.md

 cmdtree is a command launcher in the form of a trie.
 Commands are launched by a sequence of keys that form a path in this trie.

-Configuring cmdtree is easy (this format is still WIP):
+Configuring cmdtree is easy (not yet implemented, still WIP):

 `~/.cmdtreerc` or `~/.config/cmdtree/cmdtreerc`: